lance-p/angular-parcel/README.md

 # angular-parcel
 > Boilerplate [Angular](https://angular.io/) application bundled with [Parcel](https://parceljs.org/).

-This repo servers as a starting point to quickly get an Angular application with [TypeScript](https://www.typescriptlang.org/) running using the Parcel web application bundler.
+This repo servers as a starting point to quickly get an Angular application with [TypeScript](https://www.typescriptlang.org/) and [Bootstrap](http://getbootstrap.com/) running using the Parcel web application bundler.

 # Getting Started